Tom Tugendhat: Education

+Foreign policy

+On 29 May 2018, Tugendhat set out his own views on British foreign policy in a speech at the Royal United Services Institute.
+He advocated giving the FCO greater powers to determine overall foreign policy strategy.
 In a recorded conversation with American politician Mike Gallagher, Tugendhat gave an off-the-cuff outline of his foreign policy outlook as "trying to defend the world in which the values that matter to the people of the United Kingdom, and more particularly, the people of Kent, prosper.
 And those values are freedom, democracy, the ability to challenge authority and the ability to trade and travel globally."

-Defence and foreign policy

-On 29 May 2018, Tugendhat set out his own views on British foreign policy in a speech at the Royal United Services Institute.
-He advocated giving the FCO greater powers to determine overall foreign policy strategy.